Nordic walking has increased in popularity across the UK. A question from many of our walkers is “Will it help my osteoporosis or joint pain?”

 We would love to help you ease your joint pain and enjoy gentle exercise again!

-Author: Emma Webb, GP and INWA Nordic Walking Leader at Nordic4, MBChB MRCGP Outdoor First Aid qualification, Fully enhanced Nordic4kids DBS, Fully insured
+Author: Emma Webb, GP and INWA Nordic Walking Instructor at Nordic4, MBChB MRCGP Outdoor First Aid qualification, Fully enhanced Nordic4kids DBS, Fully insured

 Research papers –